alkacon/opencms-docker/README.md

 *Make sure that you have persisted your OpenCms data and MariaDB data with Docker volumes as described above.
 Otherwise you will lose your data.*

-If you have installed OpenCms 17.0 and want to upgrade to OpenCms 18.0, proceed as follows:
+If you have installed OpenCms 17.0 or later and want to upgrade to OpenCms 19.0, proceed as follows:

 Enter the target version of the OpenCms image in your docker-compose.yml file.

 ```
     opencms:
-        image: alkacon/opencms-docker:18.0
+        image: alkacon/opencms-docker:19.0
 ```

 If you update from 16.0, additionally adjust the volume for the opencms service in your docker-compose.yml file: